RajatSingh08/geekjudge/README.md

 - 🔜 Getting the verdict
 - 🔜 Adding Docker for Security
 - 🔜 Getting n recent submissions
+- 🔜 Deploy on AWS

 ## MVP done

 ## Adding more to MVP
 -- Learning:
 - 🔚 Learn postgreSQL
-- 🔚 Learn Deployement on AWS

 -- Implementing:
 - 🔚 Migrate to postgreSQL
 - 🔚 Add multiple testcases
 - 🔚 Support of custom output checker program instead of simple file matcher
-- 🔚 Deploy on AWS
 - 🔚 Add some good problems on OJ
 - 🔚 Improve the UI
 - 🔚 Adding a portal for user feedback
 - 🔚 Scaling the project

+-- Task to think:
+- ‼️ Getting users